RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 If you have Dolphin already installed, skip to [Section II](#section-ii---installing-riiconnect24).
 {: .notice--info}

-1. Download the latest Dolphin beta version.
+1. Download the latest Dolphin Beta or Development version.
 2. Extract the .7z file using a program like 7-Zip or WinRAR.
 3. Start Dolphin.
 4. In Dolphin, go to `Tools` -> `Perform Online System Update` -> Choose your region.